Judge who presided over LIRR massacre trial dies at 84

 On Dec.
 7, 1993, a gunman opened fire on a train car leaving New York City.
 By the time passengers tackled Ferguson, his fusillade had left six people dead and 19 wounded.

-Among the victims were the husband and son of Carolyn McCarthy, a former nurse who used the death or her husband and wounding of her son Kevin to launch a political career based largely on a gun control platform.
+Among the victims were the husband and son of Carolyn McCarthy, a former nurse who used the death of her husband and wounding of her son Kevin to launch a political career based largely on a gun control platform.
 The Democrat was elected to Congress and served from 1997 to 2015.

 Though other massacres have far superseded it in terms of casualties, there are aspects of the railcar shooting that still make it stand out in the sad pantheon of rampages that have horrified the nation.